tedivm/dapperdata/README.md

-# pretty-config
+# DapperData

-Pretty Config is an opinionated formatter for YAML and JSON files.
+DapperData is an opinionated formatter for YAML and JSON files.

 It has two options- fix files in place, or just yell about files that fail.